2018

 Great idea, Valentin!
 A wine tasting event with our certified winemaker.
 The choice was white wines from Switzerland.
 (8 March 2018)

 Synthesis of ecosystem CO2, N2O, and CH4 fluxes from 14 managed grassland sites, including Chamau, shows that athough grassland management led to increased N2O and CH4 emissions, the CO2 sink strength was generally the most dominant component of the annual GHG budget.
-Read the full story in Hörtnagl et al. (2018) published in external pageGlobal Change Biologycall_made.
+Read the full story in Hörtnagl et al. (2018) published in external pageGlobal Change Biology.
 (8 March 2018)

 Do you love your data?
 We certainly do, as Nina Buchmann confessed when asked by the ETH library.
 Read the newest Explora story about We love data.
 Why data managment matters and decide what to do with your own data!
 And check out where our data are archived for open access and how we deal with data management in general in our group.
 (3 March 2018)

 Congrats!!
-This year's external pagePhil.Alp Awardcall_made for the best Master's thesis went to Markus Staudinger, one of the newest members of our group.
+This year's external pagePhil.Alp Award for the best Master's thesis went to Markus Staudinger, one of the newest members of our group.
 His thesis was about browsing damage of Alnus viridis by livestock.
 (2 March 2018)

 February